lucidrains/imagen-pytorch/README.md

 - [ ] switch to continuous timesteps instead of discretized, as it seems that is what they used for all stages - first figure out the linear noise schedule case from the variational ddpm paper https://openreview.net/forum?id=2LdBqxc1Yv
 - [ ] exercise efficient attention expertise + explore skip layer excitation
 - [ ] consider using perceiver-resampler from https://github.com/lucidrains/flamingo-pytorch in place of attention pooling
+- [ ] add optional cosine decay schedule with warmup, for each unet, to trainer

 ## Citations